Kenny Golladay Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Season Stats

-- Golladay (10 red zone targets) has been the recipient of 16.7% of his team's 60 red zone pass attempts.
+- Golladay has seen the ball thrown his way 10 times in the red zone this season, 16.7% of his team's 60 red zone pass attempts.

-- The Giants have thrown the ball in 60.9% of their plays from scrimmage this year while staying on the ground 39.1% of the time.
+- The Giants have thrown the football in 60.9% of their plays from scrimmage this year while running the ball 39.1% of the time.
 This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Golladay's matchup with the Bears.